CAFapi/opensuse-jeptalon-image/README.md

 # openSUSE and JepTalon image

 This project builds on the openSUSE JDK8 image [here](https://github.com/CAFapi/opensuse-jdk8-image), Python, Talon and Jep are then installed on the image.
 This image can be used as a base by projects which require Python2, Talon and Jep.
+Jep is a library used for executing python scripts from within java code, more information on Jep can be found [here](https://github.com/ninia/jep/blob/master/README.rst).
+Talon is a mailgun library used for extracting and detecting quotations and signatures from within file such as emails, more information on Talon can be found [here](https://github.com/mailgun/talon/blob/master/README.rst).

 ### Tini
 [Tini](https://github.com/krallin/tini) is pre-installed in the container.
 If the image entrypoint is not overwritten then it will be automatically used.